-I'm not too keen on storing and selling S/S20 collections a full year, mainly because both brands and retailers need cashflow now to survive.
+I’m not too keen on storing and selling S/S20 collections a full year, mainly because both brands and retailers need cashflow now to survive.
 Here is what can sell well now:

-Emotional maximalism the joy of an exciting color, sensuous material or print for the way it makes you feel.
+Emotional maximalism – the joy of an exciting color, sensuous material or print for the way it makes you feel.
 The notion of dressing from the waist up (for video calls) will lead to tops being a key classification.
 Many are living in loungewear, and the notion of bed-to-street will continue to be important.
 Knitwear and sweaters give a sense of comfort, and we will see those classifications continue to grow.
-Dresses will be a harder classification with foreseeably less occasions, however consider something like a slinky slip dress that could be styled in more casual ways (think grunge layers).
+Dresses will be a harder classification with foreseeably fewer occasions; however, consider something like a slinky slip dress that could be styled in more casual ways (think grunge layers).

-Arakawa, Laforet Harajuku Co
+Arakawa, Laforet Harajuku Co.

 Classics, basics and iconic products will be easy to carry over.
 Since restrictions will be placed on leaving the home this summer, items that allow people to spend time at home comfortably are the right thing to sell.
-In addition, as there will be an increase in online communication, we can expect an increase in demand for items that look attractive on .
+In addition, as there will be an increase in online communication, we can expect an increase in demand for items that look attractive on the screen.

 Denham, Denham

 Your question is very relevant for many reasons: cashflow, discounting, customer support and waste (sustainability).
-We have decided to slide our seasons and sell the goods until the year end by creating a very small capsule for winter instead of building a full collection.
+We have decided to slide our seasons and sell the goods until the year end by creating a very small capsule for Winter instead of building a full collection.
 We delayed Summer and Fall to compensate for sell-through periods.
-But we don't have any plans to hold goods for an entire year.
+But we don’t have any plans to hold goods for an entire year.

 Erkhov and Krymova, Dear Progress

-Smaller brands may have less room for manoeuvreHowever, accessories and sunglasses brands can use positions from S/S20 that were not released publicly
+Smaller brands may have less room for manoeuvre.
+However, accessories and sunglasses brands can use positions from S/S20 that were not released publicly at a later date.

 Quan, FIT

-The only items which could be potentially withheld for S/S21 would be Basic and Basic-Fashion items which could blend in with the new SS21 deliveries.
+The only items which could be potentially withheld for S/S21 would be Basic and Basic-Fashion items which could blend in with the new S/S21 deliveries.

 Right now, the consumer will be seeking basic items which offer comfort as well.
 Athleisure sales will continue during this time since this category meets the need to work comfortably from home.